Child and Family Psychology

 Part one is made up of:

-- EDEM 662 Child Development: Research Contexts and Applications (.25 EFTS)
+- CFPY602 Child and Adolescent Development: Research, Contexts and Applications (.25 EFTS)

 New students apply to enrol in the six foundation year courses within either an MA or MSc in Child and Family Psychology (or as part of an approved course of study within an MEd degree).
 On rare occasions, students assessed to have completed equivalent coursework or a relevant thesis may gain approval to complete fewer courses within either a Postgraduate Diploma of Science or a Postgraduate Certificate in Health Sciences or Education.